Updated: Sep 25

 “The line quality is weak and the composition is not interesting.
 If you’re going to work from photograph, take interesting photos.
 Your DRAWNG (mind you, it’s a painting group) lacks tonal definition, pay attention to details for they’ll inform your color choices later.
 Keep practicing.”

 I get killed.
 The response is usually half a dozen (yeah, that’s it in group of 300) of people telling me I’m being mean and explaining to me that these people are just starting out or not everyone is a professional artist and that they just do it for fun.
 NO SHIT!!
-If you’re not open to furthering your skills and take advise and learn from those more skilled, then post your ugly contour drawing of your toothless 6-year-old on your personal page and not a group dedicated to skilled artist.
+If you’re not open to furthering your skills by taking advise and learning from those more skilled, then post your ugly contour drawing of your toothless 6-year-old pet on your personal page and not a group dedicated to skilled artist.
 I’m sure you’ll get a couple of “Thumbs up”.

 Tribune of the Speaker, 1920

 By Kazimir Malevich